Nausicaa Bonnín

-Nausicaa Bonnín i Dufrenoy (born April 28, 1985) is a Spanish actress of theater, film and television, daughter of Hermann Bonnín i Llinàs and Sabine Dufrenoy.
+Nausicaa Bonnín Dufrenoy (born 28 April 1985) is a Catalan actress of theater, film and television.

 Biography

 Bonnin began her career as an actress at a young age participating in plays such as Cartes a nenes, Contes dels boscos de Viena or El bell lloc.

 In 2005 she participated in the film Las vidas de Celia by Antonio Chavarrías, where she played Astrid.
 Also that year she joined the long-running TV3 production El cor de la ciutat where she played Sandra Benjumea until 2009, when the series ended.

 In 2006 she played Rosa in Ventura Pons' film La vida abismal.
 In addition, she also participated in the theatrical production Nausica, an adaptation of Joan Maragall's dramatic poem directed by Hermann Bonnín.

 In 2007 she was part of the cast of the film Lo mejor de mí, by Roser Aguilar.
 In theater, she participated in El jardí abandonat by Santiago Rusiñol and directed by Francesc Nel·lo and also joined the play El llibertí by Erik Emmanuel Schmitt and directed by Joan Lluís Bozzo, in which she participated until 2009.

 In 2009 she starred in director Mar Coll's debut film Tres días con la familia.
 This performance earned her the Gaudí Award for best leading actress in 2010, as well as a nomination for best new actress at the Goya Awards that same year.

 The following year she participated in the film Elisa K with Aina Clotet.

 In 2011 she starred in the TV3 mini-series Barcelona, ciudad neutral junto a Bernat Quintana, with Bernat Quintana.
 The production, of two chapters, tells a love story between two young people and is set in the city of Barcelona during the First World War.
 She also returns to the stage to participate in the play La gaviota, a dramatic comedy by Antón Chéjov directed by Rubén Ochandino.

 In 2012 she starred in the play Grooming, with Antonio de la Torre at the Teatro de la Abadía in Madrid.
 It's a text written by Paco Bezerra and directed by José Luis Gómez that deals with the paraphilia of an adult who uses the Internet to gain the trust of a minor.
 Also that year she premiered the film El cuerpo by Oriol Paulo with Belén Rueda and Aura Garrido.